Dittrich-Pascal/Data-Imputation-Thesis/README.md

 ## Installation

-Required steps to set up the required conda environment:
+Steps to set up the required conda environment:

 1. create an environment `Data-Imputation-Thesis` with [conda],
    ```bash